Skip to main content

 Calculate Vegetation Biomass from LiDAR Data in Python

 In this tutorial, we will calculate the biomass for a section of the SJER site.
-We will be using the Canopy Height Model discrete LiDAR data product as well as NEON field data on vegetation data.
+We will be using the Ecosystem structure, or Canopy Height Model (CHM), derived from discrete lidar, as well as training data derived from NEON Vegetation structure data.
 This tutorial will calculate Biomass for individual trees in the forest.

 After completing this tutorial, you will be able to:

-• Learn how to apply a guassian smoothing fernal for high-frequency spatial filtering
+• Learn how to apply a guassian smoothing kernel for high-frequency spatial filtering

 • Apply a watershed segmentation algorithm for delineating tree crowns